Investors

 Chief Financial Officer

-He has 19 years of experience in private equity and corporate space.
+He has 20 years of experience in private equity and corporate space.
 Prior to the Company, he served as CFO at PT Matahari Putra Prima Tbk.
-He also spent 4 years at The Abraaj Group as Director overseeing investments in Southeast Asia and 5 years at Northstar Group – a leading private equity firm focusing in Southeast Asia countries, where he was involved in several transactions in various sectors, including several financial services and consumer-facing businesses.
+He also spent 4 years at The Abraaj Group as Director overseeing investments in Southeast Asia and 5 years at Northstar Group – a leading private equity firm focusing on Southeast Asia countries, where he was involved in several transactions in various sectors, including several financial services and consumer-facing businesses.
 Prior to this, he held various positions at Jardine Group – including Astra International, Jardine Motors Group, Jardine Matheson, and Federal International Finance.
+He served as Commissioner at PT Matahari Putra Prima Tbk (2020-2022) and subsequently as President Commissioner (since 2022).
+He also serves as Director at PT Lenox Pasifik Investama Tbk (since 2022), and President Commissioner at PT Star Pacific Tbk (since 2022).

 Agus Arismunandar